Share

 Image from Steve Bowers

-Heimat is a large, low density Gaian world, with 65% land cover, which was reached in 4950 AT.
-There are many and varied biome regions on this world, and it has a rich native biosphere that is almost completely compatible with Terragen biochemistry.
-The baseline humans were not tweaked to compensate for the mild incompatibility, but a large number of native species were adapted by the Metasoft geneers to be entirely safe to eat.
+Heimat is a large world, with 38% land cover, which was reached in 4950 AT.
+This world has a rich neogenic biosphere, with numerous differences from the Earth-like life of the other terraformed reserves.
 The strategy of guardianship on this world differed from that on Wurm and Dilmun, as no interference at all was permitted in the development of the baseline societies.
-Thick deposits of lignite and petrochemical carbon compounds were present in the crust, and after more than a thousand years the various states and empires entered an industrial phase.
+Thick deposits of petrochemical carbon compounds were present in the crust, the remains of ancient microbial life, and after more than a thousand years the various states and empires entered an industrial phase.

 These transmissions frequently originated from inside their solar system, but as their instruments became more sensitive scientists found that the galaxy was alive with complex emissions of all sorts.
 The peoples of the empire of Gahn, and of all the other nations of Heimat, were seized with the urge to reach out into this buzzing galactic milieu.
 With the development of intelligence augmentation techniques, genetic engineering and rudimentary AI systems, the Heimat humans could no longer be regarded as unspoilt baselines; just before the completion of the first interstellar probe, the Metasoft guardians finally announced themselves and welcomed them into the Version Tree as probationary members.